Each Import, Export, Changings and Tables parameter can have one of the following representations:

 Add Structures as Parameters (2)

-1. Click the pen icon.
+1. Click pen.
 The window “Edit Structures” opens.

-2. Enter constant values ( static-value icon or no icon) or assign runtime parameters ( dynamic-value icon) under Values.
+2. Enter constant values ( static-value icon or no icon) or assign runtime parameters ( dynamic-value icon).
 BAPI import parameters

 Export Parameters #